rivethealth/denorm/README.md

 Denormalization exchanges slower write performance for higher read performance.

-While it's impossible to escape this reality, Denorm has been created to be as fast as hand-tuned methods.
+While it's impossible to escape this reality, Denorm has been created to be on par as most hand-tuned methods.

-It uses statement triggers to reduce overhead.
-Deferred constraint triggers batch work in a single transaction.
-This is particularly useful for "nested" changes (insert a record and its children and grandchildren), where it avoids the heavy lifting on every change.
+Statement triggers reduce overhead for modifying many records.

 PostgreSQL does not support global temporary tables, so Denorm uses session temp tables with `ON COMMIT DROP`.
 The first update in a session has several ms of